Super South Ireland - 5 Days

 Summary

 On this 5-day Ireland tour, begin in historic Dublin and Cork, where you'll kiss the legendary Blarney Stone and explore maritime Kinsale with its local music scene.
 Journey through the breathtaking landscapes of the Ring of Kerry, cycle around the serene Killarney National Park, and savour the colourful culture of Dingle, complete with its magnetic pubs and striking coastal views.
 Experience the natural wonders of the Cliffs of Moher on an exhilarating hike before indulging in the lively music and authentic atmosphere of Doolin.
-Conclude your tour in bohemian Galway, renowned for its medieval streets.
+Cycle around Inis Oírr, the smallest Aran Island, and conclude your tour in bohemian Galway, renowned for its medieval streets.

 Itinerary